mplloyd14/Zip-Kata/README.md

 - /test/id/:id/vendor/:vendor
 - /test/broadcast

 When an POST comes in to one of the routes, an event is fired on the Project Evo message bus.
-The follow table should the routes and their events.
+The follow table shows the routes and their events.

 | Route | Event |
 | ------ | ------ |